bohendo/blog-content/crypto/flash-loan.md

 For example, if someone went out and bought enough bananas (like 50% of all bananas), then the rest of the world would notice get scared of a banana shortage & pay more to get the few bananas that are left (the pump).
 Then, when people are panicking, you sell all the bananas you bought earlier at this new higher price & flood the market (the dump).
 Many do this & walk away with profit, having effectively stolen money from those who bought during the pump or sold during the dump.

 Now, it's *illegal* to actually steal money from a market like this so it rarely happens outright, but that doesn't stop some wealthy people from finding legal loop holes or trying to manipulate markets without getting caught.
 The incentives are there.
-This is a big reason why KYC is so important in the traditional financial system's security model: the security model is to find out who someone is in real-life so if they bully people financially, they can be bullied back by the authorities in real life.
+This is a big reason why KYC is so important in the traditional financial system's security model: the security model is to find out who someone is in real-life so if they bully people financially, they can be punished by the authorities in real life.

-But on Ethereum, you can't identify people & bully them physically so market manipulation proceeds unchecked (one of the reason crypto markets are so volatile).
+But on Ethereum, you can't identify people & punish them physically so market manipulation proceeds unchecked (one of the reason crypto markets are so volatile).
 Account 0x148 committed a pretty clean-cut case of illegal market manipulation..
 But nobody knows who they are so they'll probably get away with it.

 Does that mean Ethereum markets are too dangerous to interact with and destined to fail?
 Not so fast.

 There were a couple problems exploited during this attack, most notably: a bug in the bZx market's code.
 A sanity check in the bZx code should have prevented the 5x leveraged position from being opened amidst drastic price changes that caused the debt to grow way past the value of the collateral.
 This check was cleverly avoided by the attacker but new code will be deployed that won't be so easy to trick into entering unprofitable positions.

 In general, market makers like bZx will treat illiquid markets (eg the ETH:wBTC market) with much more caution & be extremely careful if/when they're enabled for trading.
-Additionally, it's known to be bad practice to derive mission-critical prices directly from markets which are vulnerable to manipulation but this event provides a sharp example of what might happen to those who get sloppy.
+Additionally, it's known to be bad practice to derive mission-critical prices directly from markets which are vulnerable to manipulation and this event provides a sharp example of what might happen to those who get sloppy.
 Uniswap (one of the markets that played a key role in this attack) is preparing to launch an upgrade with improved price reporting that is resistant to manipulation by flash loan attacks.

 Theoretically, bZx would survive this attack, upgrade their code, and come out the other side stronger than ever.